flatpak/flatpak-docs/docs/building.rst

 Building
 ========

-This section includes documentation on how to build apps with Flatpak.
-It covers runtimes and SDKs in more detail, followed by details on how use ``flatpak-builder``.
+This section contains detailed information on how to build applications as Flatpaks, including information on concepts, guidance on key decisions, detailed information on how to use ``flatpak-builder``, and how to write manifest files.

+If you haven't already, it is recommended to run through :doc:`first-build` before reading this section.

 .. toctree::
    :maxdepth: 2

-   runtimes-sdks
+   building-basics
    flatpak-builder
    manifests
-   flatpak-builder-tutorial